De Aetatibus Mundi Imagines

 De Aetatibus Mundi Imagines is a literary and pictorial sketchbook.
 The author and illustrator of the manuscript was Francisco de Holanda (1517–84).

-Description

 It is a manuscript of 189 pages.
 There are brush, pen, pencil black, brown and brown ink, gouache and gold colors, on beige laid paper.

-Analysis
+The theme is the ages of the world, illustrated with scenes from the Christian Bible.

 Francisco de Holanda stayed in Rome, with the Portuguese ambassador, from 1538 until 1540.
 He was a friend of Michelangelo.
 There were 3 codices, and the third survives.